Structure, sequence and organization: Early adoption and criticism

 the case of Plains Cotton Cooperative Ass'n v.
 Goodpasture Computer Serv.

 The court held that input formats were idea rather than expression and refused to extend protection to these formats.

 The court said: "We decline to embrace Whelan."

 Computer Associates v.
 Altai

 In Computer Associates Int.
 Inc. v.
-Altai Inc. in 1992 the Second Circuit Court of Appeals agreed with the conclusion in Whelan that the structure, sequence and organization of a program might by protected by copyright where appropriate.
+Altai Inc. in 1992 the Second Circuit Court of Appeals agreed with the conclusion in Whelan that the structure, sequence and organization of a program might be protected by copyright where appropriate.